lior7daniel/GithubSecurityTool/README.md

 # GitHub Security Tool

-This project is designed to scan and remediate various environments and cloud accounts.
-Currently, it supports scanning and remediating GitHub accounts.
-The project is built to be easily expanded to support additional services in the future.
+This project is designed to scan and remediate GitHub accounts.

 ## Table of Contents